Vlasenko2006/CoZyRAG/README.md

 # 🛋️ CoZyRAG: Contextual Zero-Yawn Retrieval Augmented Generation

-Welcome to my homemade Contextual Zero-Yawn Retrieval Augmented Generation **CoZyRAG**, the only AI model brave enough to answer questions, retrieve context, and still have time for a nap on the digital couch!
+Welcome to my homemade cozzy Contextual Zero-Yawn Retrieval Augmented Generation **CoZyRAG**, the only AI model brave enough to answer questions, retrieve context, and still have time for a nap on the digital couch!

 ### What is CoZyRAG?